shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/bonsai-smart-leaves.md

 ---
-title: Bonsai Smart Leaves
+title: Data Science Toolkit - Bonsai Smart Leaves
 description: In this article, explore the Bonsai Smart Leaves concept, including syntax explanations, input fields, and a comprehensive set of examples. ms.custom: data-science
 ---

-# Bonsai smart leaves
+# Data Science Toolkit - Bonsai smart leaves

 > [!NOTE]
 > This page assumes you are already familiar with the [Bonsai Language](the-bonsai-language.md) and [Bonsai Features](bonsai-language-features.md).